perlpunk/App-Spec-p5/README.md

 Write a specification for your command line application (currently in YAML) and get:
 * Subcommands (nested), options, parameters
-* a Perl 5 (and possibly other) framework that automatically calls the specified method for the subcommand, validates options and parameters, and outputs help
+* a Perl 5 (and possibly other) framework that
+ * automatically calls the specified method for the subcommand
+ * validates options and parameters
+ * outputs help
+* Automatic creation of pod, man pages
 * Automatic creation of zsh and bash completion scripts.
 Completion includes:
  * Subcommands, parameter values, option names and option values.
  * Description for completion items are shown, in zsh builtin, in bash with a cute little trick.